Nernst Plateau in the Quantum Limit of Low-Carrier-Density Topological Insulators

 In this Letter, however, we theoretically demonstrate that a Nernst plateau can form in the strong-field quantum limit of topological insulators [\Fig{FigIntro}(b)], as the ratio of the Nernst coefficient $S_{xy}$ to temperature $T$

 where besides the fundamental constants (the Boltzmann constants $k_B$, electron charge $e$, and $\pi$), $R=1$ for weak and $R=5$ for strong topological insulators, and the Landau-band broadening $\Gamma$ could remain invariant in the quantum limit, as protected by a detailed charge neutrality resulted from a nontrivial topological phase transition, giving rise to the Nernst plateau.
 Moreover, the height of this Nernst plateau can increase infinitely with decreasing impurity density.
-Our results not only predict a Nernst plateau that serves as a signature for topological insulators, but also point out a strategy to enhance the thermoelectric conversion efficiency.
+Our results not only predict a Nernst plateau in the ultra-quantum limit of low-carrier-density topological insulators, but also suggest a strategy to enhance thermoelectric conversion efficiency.

-{\emph{Landau bands in topological insulators}}--The 3D strong and weak topological insulators can be generically described by the modified Dirac model \cite{Shen17b},
+\emph{Landau bands in topological insulators}--The 3D strong and weak topological insulators can be generically described by the modified Dirac model \cite{Shen17b},

 where $v_{x,y,z}$ are the Fermi velocities, $\sigma$ and $\tau$ are Pauli matrices for pseudo and real spins, respectively. $2\abs{\Delta}$ is the bulk gap, $M_{\perp}$ and $M_z$ are two minimal band inversion parameters used to distinguish strong and weak topological insulators \cite{Zhanghj09NP,Chenry15L,Zhangjl19L,Martino19L,Jiangy20L,Wuwb23NM}.
 Without loss of generality, we assume $\Delta>0$, then \Eq{EqModel} describes a strong topological insulator when $M_z<M_{\perp} <0$ \cite{Ful07PRL,Ful07PRB,Yanbh12L}, a weak topological insulator when $M_{\perp}<0$ and $M_z>0$, or a normal insulator when $M_{\perp}>0$ and $M_z>0$ (see Sec.
-I of Supplemental Material \cite{supp}).
+SI of Supplemental Material \cite{supp}).